 This is a big day with two cols to climb – Col du Bonhomme and Col du Croix du Bonhomme.
 Expect to see snow patches here well into the summer.
 If you’re trekking early – mid season (late June – mid July) hiking crampons should be in your pack to safely navigate these patches.

 Refuge de La Croix du Bonhomme, a rough and ready cavernous refuge at the Col du Croix du Bonhomme has sublime views and has a great location on the trail if you’re looking to either stretch or shorten stages.
-Watch out the food is atrocious food and often there is no shower option.
-Don’t depend on the packed lunch option either to fulfil you the following day – stock up on lunch provisions in Les Houches or Les Contamines to keep you going through Stage 3.
+Manage your exceptions here – it’s a high mountain refuge – dinner is often not as fantastic as other places (the soup in particular however their vegetable lasagne and chocolate cake are excellent!).
+Expect queues for the showers.
+Don’t depend on the packed lunch option either to sustain you the following day, it’s just a sandwich and cereal bar so stock up on lunch provisions in Les Houches or Les Contamines to keep you going through Stage 3.

-The descent from the Col du Croix du Bonhomme to Les Chapieux will take around 3 hours.
-Les Chapieux is a tiny hamlet consisting of two accommodation providers, the cheery Refuge de la Nova (which is very much like a hotel with bar) and more upmarket Chambres du Soleil which have en-suite rooms.
+The descent from the Col du Croix du Bonhomme to Les Chapieux will take around 2.3 -3 hours.
+Les Chapieux is a tiny hamlet consisting of two accommodation providers, the cheery Refuge de la Nova (which is very much like a hotel with bar) and the more upmarket Chambres du Soleil which have en-suite bathrooms (which is always impossible to get into – they are always fully booked!)

 Refuge de La Croix du Bonhomme, a rough and ready cavernous refuge at the Col du Croix du Bonhomme has sublime views and has a great location on the trail if you’re looking to either stretch or shorten stages.
-Watch out though – the food is atrocious and often you’re unable to shower.
-Don’t depend on the packed lunch option either to fulfil you the following day – stock up on lunch provisions in Les Houches or Les Contamines to keep you going through Stage 3.
+Watch out though – the food is not always as good as other refuges and often there are long queues for showers.
+Don’t depend on the packed lunch option either to sustain you the following day – stock up on lunch provisions in Les Houches or Les Contamines to keep you going through Stage 3.

 LES CHAPIEUX (FR) – RIFUGIO ELISABETTA (IT)